Capital control: Capital controls in the European Single Market and EFTA

 The free flow of capital is one of the Four Freedoms of the European Single Market.
 Despite the progress that has been made, Europe's capital markets remain fragmented along national lines and European economies remain heavily reliant on the banking sector for their funding needs.
 Within the building on the Investment Plan for Europe for a closer integration of capital markets, the European Commission adopted in 2015 the Action Plan on Building a Capital Markets Union (CMU) setting out a list of key measures to achieve a true single market for capital in Europe, which deepens the existing Banking Union, because this revolves around disintermediated, market-based forms of financing, which should represent an alternative to the traditionally predominant in Europe bank-based financing channel.
 The project is a political signal to strengthen the European Single Market as a project of European Union (EU)'s 28 member states instead of just the Eurozone countries, and sent a strong signal to the UK to remain an active part of the EU, before Brexit.

-There have been three instances of capital controls in the EU and European Free Trade Association (EFTA) since 2008 ,all of them triggered by banking crises.
+There have been three instances of capital controls in the EU and European Free Trade Association (EFTA) since 2008, all of them triggered by banking crises.

 Iceland (2008–2017)

-In its 2008 financial crisis, Iceland (a member of the EFTA but not of the EU) imposed capital controls due to the collapse of its banking system.
+In the 2008-2011 Icelandic financial crisis, Iceland (a member of the EFTA but not of the EU) imposed capital controls due to the collapse of its banking system.
 Iceland's government said in June 2015 that it planned to lift them; however, since the announced plans included a tax on taking capital out of the country, arguably they still constituted capital controls.
 The Icelandic government announced that capital controls had been lifted on 12 March 2017.
 In 2017, University of California, Berkeley, economist Jon Steinsson said that he had opposed the introduction of capital controls in Iceland during the crisis but that the experience in Iceland had made him change his mind, commenting: "The government needed to finance very large deficits.
 The imposition of capital controls locked a considerable amount of foreign capital in the country.
 It stands to reason that these funds substantially lowered the government's financing cost, and it is unlikely that the government could have done nearly as much deficit spending without capital controls."